 The results may also turn out to be positive or abnormal.
 If this happens, abnormal cervical cells were detected in the test sample.
 Since there are many abnormal cervical cells, the doctor will assess the cells to establish the type.
 Depending on which type of abnormal cervical cells were found, this is how the doctor will explain each one of them:

 Squamous cells have a distinctive thin and flat shape, and they often develop on the surface of a healthy cervix.
-Once ASCUS is detected, the report will state that some abnormal squamous cells grow in the cervix.
+Once ASCUS is detected, the report will state that some abnormal squamous cells growth in the cervix.
 However, the presence of certain precancerous cells will not be detected.
 The liquid-based Pap test allows the sample to be preserved.
-If this method is used, the doctor can evaluate the preserved sample to determine if there is other viruses, such as the human papillomavirus (HPV).
+If this method is used, the doctor can evaluate the preserved sample to determine if there are other viruses, such as the human papillomavirus (HPV).
 These kinds of viruses may develop cancer cells later on.
 The detected abnormal cervical cells would be of no concern if there were no high-risk viruses found after the liquid-based Pap test was done.
 The doctor will only request further tests if the sample contains high-risk viruses.

 If the pap smear test report reveals that there was the presence of these types of abnormal cells, it means that cancer or precarious cells are present.
 The doctor will notice the existence of a precancerous lesion by analyzing the shape, size, and other characteristics if the cell changes found are of low grade.
 The presence of precancerous lesions will determine whether they will grow into cancer cells in a few months or years.
-There is a high risk of developing patient cancer sooner if the cell changes are of high grade.
+There is a high risk of developing cancer sooner if the cell changes are of high grade.
 The physician will advise the patient to visit for further tests in such a case.

 Glandular are abnormal cervical cells that grow at the opening of the cervix or within the uterus, and they secrete mucus.
 It is not yet clear if atypical glandular cells are cancerous or not, even though they are slightly abnormal.
 Further tests have to be done for the doctor to know the significance and the source of these abnormal cells.
 Therefore, the doctor may request further tests.

 If the collected sample contained these abnormal cells, then it strongly shows that there is a presence of cancer.
 The cancer cell growth in the granular cells is referred to as adenocarcinoma.
 The arising of cancer in the flat surface cells of the vagina or the cervix is called squamous cell cancer.
-The doctor will strongly suggest a quick evaluation of these cells is detected.
+The doctor will strongly suggest a quick evaluation of these cells if detected.

 It will cost you about $20 to $50 to take a Pap smear test.
 However, if you take any preparatory medical procedures, the cost will slightly go up.
 Any other test you may need to take will make the cost go up to $600.
 The expenses may be sorted out with your medical insurance coverage if you have one.
 It may cover half of the cost with a comprehensive payment plan.

 When you turn 21, this is the best time to start getting a Pap smear test.
 If you are between the ages of 21 to 29, you can only get the Pap smear test once every two years if your Pap smear test turns out to be normal.
-Once you turn 30, you may need to reduce the number of visits to once every three to five.
+Once you turn 30, you may need to reduce the number of visits to once every three to five years.
 You will also need to take a Pap smear test with HPV once you turn 30.

 You won't feel any pain when the doctor performs the Pap smear test.
 However, there will be some discomfort since the procedure is quite complex to perform.
 You will feel some discomfort during and after, but it will subside after a few hours.